uw-midsun/firmware/libraries/ms-common/can.md

 a false positive.
 This is also why we can't rely on the ordering of our messages to be constant, as the priority queue algorithm isn't stable.
 This means we can't just increment the data field and keep the ID the same.
 This may have been a poor decision for transmits.

+We might want to just keep track of the number of missed transmits.
+Then, when the TX ready interrupt fires, it can generate an event for each missed TX.
+We could even generate a single event, as there isn't any point in trying to transmit more than once for each TX ready interrupt.